Botanicals offer scent of success

 Gin has to legally contain 50% juniper as its main botanical flavouring.

-Distillers have already enjoyed the support of a Taranaki nursery to propagate the varieties of juniper identified, and farmers have shown an interest in growing it as a crop also used as a shelter belt.
+Distillers have already enjoyed the support of a Taranaki nursery and Massey University to propagate the variety of juniper identified, and farmers have shown an interest in growing it as a crop also used as a shelter belt.

 Expectations are Taranaki growers and land owners are on the cusp of identifying a range of exciting, innovative opportunities to help the region adjust to the move away from oil exploration, and to adapt to growing environmental demands on farming.